caganselim/BoW-on-ImageNet/README.md

 ## Introduction

 The Bag of Visual Words (BoVW) is a popular technique in computer vision for image classification tasks.
-It involves breaking down an image into smaller regions, extracting local features from these regions, and then creating a histogram of visual words (clusters of features) to represent the image.
+It involves breaking down an image into smaller regions, extracting local features from these regions by SIFT (Scale Invariant Feature Transform), and then creating a histogram of visual words (clusters of features) to represent the image.
 In this repository, we implement a BoVW-based image classifier with three different classification algorithms:

 1. **Naive Bayes**: A probabilistic classification algorithm based on Bayes' theorem, which assumes independence between features.
 2. **Logistic Regression**: A linear classification algorithm that models the probability of a sample belonging to a particular class.